agustinbalquin/agustinbalquin.github.io/README.md

 Credit and sources will be cited if any implementation of open source code is used in final launch

 Learning Boostrap
+Most likely will continue working on this after exams